SDA-SE/sda-dropwizard-commons/sda-commons-server-s3-testing/README.md

 To create a S3 Mock instance, add the S3 test rule to your test class:

 ```
+@RegisterExtension
-public static final S3MockRule S3_MOCK = S3MockRule
+static final S3Extension S3_EXTENSION = S3Extension
       .builder()
       .build();
 ```

-The test rule takes care to choose a free port for the endpoint.
-You can access the mock URL using `RULE.getEndpoint()`.
+The extension takes care to choose a free port for the endpoint.
+You can access the mock URL using `S3_EXTENSION.getEndpoint()`.
 Often one need to pass the endpoint URL to the constructor of another rule:

 ```

+@ExtendWith(DropwizardExtensionsSupport.class)
+class DropwizardIT {

+  @RegisterExtension
-public static final S3MockRule S3_MOCK = S3MockRule
+  static final S3Extension S3_EXTENSION = S3Extension
         .builder()
         .build();

-private static final DropwizardAppRule<AppConfiguration> DW =
+  static DropwizardAppExtension<TestConfiguration> DW =
-    new DropwizardAppRule<>(
+    new DropwizardAppExtension<>(
           MyApplication.class,
           ResourceHelpers.resourceFilePath("test-config.yml"),
-        ConfigOverride.config("objectstorage.endpoint", () -> S3_MOCK.getEndpoint())));
+          ConfigOverride.config("objectstorage.endpoint", () -> S3_EXTENSION.getEndpoint())));

-@ClassRule
-public static final RuleChain CHAIN = RuleChain.outerRule(S3_MOCK).around(DW);
+}
 ```

-In case you need a pre-populated bucket in your tests, you might add files while building the rule.
+In case you need a pre-populated bucket in your tests, you might add files while building the extension.
-You can call `S3_MOCK.resetAll()` to restore this state at any time.
-If you need to perform additional operations on the object storage `S3_MOCK.getClient()` provides a full S3 storage client.
+You can call `S3_EXTENSION.resetAll()` to restore this state at any time.
+If you need to perform additional operations on the object storage `S3_EXTENSION.getClient()` provides a full S3 storage client.

 ```
-@ClassRule
+@RegisterExtension
-public static final S3MockRule S3_MOCK = S3MockRule
+static final S3Extension S3_EXTENSION = S3Extension
      .builder()
      .createBucket("bucket-of-water")
      .putObject("bucket", "file.txt", new File(ResourceHelpers.resourceFilePath("test-file.txt")))